Fifteen Years On - Examining the Evolution of John McLaughlin’s Compositional Style

 Abstract

 Guitarist John McLaughlin has built a nearly 50-year career spanning diverse styles, from jazz and fusion to Indian classical music, distinguished by his mastery of complex time signatures and innovative playing techniques.
 Despite his extensive influence, there is limited scholarly analysis of his music, particularly his fusion of Indian harmonies with the stylistic influences of modern jazz musicians such as Miles Davis, Charles Mingus, and John Coltrane.
-This paper examines two iconic albums—Electric Guitarist (1978) and Adventures in Radioland (1993)—to explore McLaughlin’s compositional style and its evolution over a 15 period.
+This paper examines two iconic albums—Electric Guitarist (1978) and Adventures in Radioland (1993)—to explore McLaughlin’s compositional style and its evolution over a 15-year period.
 Both albums showcase his innovative approach to instrumentation and composition while maintaining a consistent artistic thread.
 The study highlights the harmonic, rhythmic, and structural elements that connect these works, analysing their significance within McLaughlin’s wider output and their broader implications for jazz and fusion.
 Additionally, this paper provides new insights by making available charts for compositions that remain outside the standard repertoire, facilitating further study and performance.
 Through this analysis, the paper aims to illuminate McLaughlin’s contributions to modern music and his role in bridging diverse musical traditions.

 Charts